ds7-ds/Model-Airport/Resources/Project/Project Stages.md

       * Surface without scenery
    * Mechanical Engineering
       * Completed robot design
+      * Check with EE/ME Advisor for robot approval
    * Electrical Engineering
-      * Power robot with batterieswith no extra electronics
+      * Power robot with batteries with no extra electronics
       * No lighting for airport.
    * Software Engineering
       * None in this phase